BDC Hamburger Icon

 • Type of franchise: Restaurant

 Dunkin’, which sells more than just doughnuts and coffee, is another brand people often associate with franchises.
-Opening a Dunkin’ location costs a bit less than a McDonald’s location, with the high end of initial investments dipping into the million-dollar mark.
+Opening a Dunkin’ location may cost a bit less than a McDonald’s location, with the high end of initial investments dipping into the million-dollar mark.
 Dunkin’ offers both traditional and nontraditional franchising opportunities.
 Some of the nontraditional opportunities feature lower franchise and advertising fees.
 While the minimum net worth for the potential franchisee is the same ($500,000) for both opportunities, nontraditional may suit some entrepreneurs better.

 3. Taco Bell

-• Franchise fee: $25,000-$45,000
+• Franchise fee: $25,000 to $45,000

-• Initial investment: $575,600-$3,370,100
+• Initial investment: $575,600 to $3,370,100

 • Royalty fee: 5.5 percent